 Jahkil has donated Blessing Bags to those in need at Cornerstone Center, Franciscan House, Pacific Garden Mission, Covenant House, Teen Living Center, Inspiration Kitchen, Olive Branch and True To Life Foundation.
 With adult supervision, Jahkil also does hand-to-hand distribution throughout Chicago and Skid Row in Los Angeles, Ca.

 In 2016, Jahkil, along with his friends and family, distributed over 1,600 Blessing Bags.
 With a goal of 5,000 Blessing Bags distributed, Jahkil surpassed the goal, giving out 5,140, which includes blessings to orphans in Mbabane, Swaziland, as well as hurricane victims in Florida, Houston and Puerto Rico.
-In 2018, he wants to distribute 6,000 blessing bags.
+In 2019, he has surpassed 20,000 blessing bags distribution.
 Jahkil also wants to help duplicate Detroit’s tiny homes initiative for the homeless in Chicago.
 Additionally, Jahkil hopes to join forces with youth from across the country to give back, encouraging them to give back.
 To make this happen he is asking the public for supplies and monetary donations.